The Italians have been holding out on us!

 But, it’s exclusive and delicious little brother you likely won’t have tried…

-It’s name is Culatello, and comes from the same region as Parma ham – however, this is made a little differently.
-In fact, it is only so amazing because of mould.
-That’s right mould.
-The mould is formed due to the unique mists and humidity of the area.
+Its name is Culatello, and comes from the same region as Parma ham – however, this is made a little differently.
+In fact, it is only so amazing because of mold.
+That’s right mold.
+The mold is formed due to the unique mists and humidity of the area.

 Tasty and Interesting Facts about Culatello: